mfem/web/src/mesh-formats.md

 - Mixed meshes with all element types.
 - `XML` format with inline or appended binary data, including `zlib` compression.

+<i class="fa fa-info-circle" style="color:green"></i>&nbsp;
+If the VTK or VTU file has a cell data array named "material" or "attribute", this cell data will be used for MFEM's element attribute numbers.
+If both data arrays are present, the one named "material" will take precedence.

 ### Gmsh Mesh Formats

 MFEM supports reading version 2.2 of the [Gmsh](https://gmsh.info/) ASCII and